 Verse 4: “When he has brought out all his own, he goes before them, and the sheep follow him, for they know his voice.”
 Verse 27: “My sheep hear my voice, and I know them, and they follow me.”

 This is how you know if you are one of his sheep.
 You don’t ask to read the Book of Life (Revelation 13:8; 17:8; 20:12).
 You don’t pry into God’s eternal decrees.
 You listen.
 And if, when Jesus speaks, you hear the voice of God and come, you are his.
 And what if you don’t come?
 What if you don’t believe?
 What would that mean?

-The answer is in verse 26: "But you do not believe because you are not part of my flock."
-Believing doesn't make you part of his flock.
+The answer is in verse 26: “But you do not believe because you are not among my sheep.”
+Believing doesn’t make you part of his flock.
 Being part of his eternal flock enables you to believe.
 Believing shows that you are his from before the foundation of the world.

 And if someone should say, “Well, if I am part of his flock before I believe, then I don’t need to believe in order to be saved,” he would be denying the words of Jesus.
 Because Jesus says in verse 27, “My sheep hear my voice . . . and they follow me.”
 If you never follow him, you were never one of his sheep.
 If you do follow him, you always were one of his sheep.